 Voting on Matters Presented.
-The three nominees for election as directors at the Annual Meeting who receive the highest number of affirmative votes will be elected.
+The four nominees for election as directors at the Annual Meeting who receive the highest number of affirmative votes will be elected.
 Shareholders are not permitted to cumulate their votes for the election of directors.
 Votes may be cast for or withheld from each nominee.
 Votes that are withheld and broker non-votes will have no effect on the outcome of the election because directors will be elected by a plurality of votes cast.
-With respect to the proposals to approve the amendments to the employee and director stock option plans, stockholders may vote for the proposal, against the proposal or may abstain from voting.
-The affirmative vote of at least a majority of the total votes present, in person or by proxy, at the Annual Meeting is required for the approval to amend the stock option plans.
+With respect to the proposal to approve the amendment to the Certificate of Incorporation, stockholders may vote for the proposal, against the proposal or may abstain from voting.
+The affirmative vote of at least a majority of the total votes present, in person or by proxy, at the Annual Meeting is required for the approval to amend the Certificate of Incorporation.
 Holders of record of the Common Stock will be entitled to one vote per share on any matter that may properly come before the Annual Meeting.

 Voting of Proxies.
 Shares of Common Stock represented by properly executed proxies, if such proxies are received in time and not revoked, will be voted in accordance with the instructions indicated on the proxies.
-If no instructions are indicated, such proxies will be voted (i) FOR the election of all of the nominees for director; (ii) FOR the amendment to the 1995 Employee Stock Option Plan; and (iii) FOR the amendment to the 1994 Director Stock Option Plan, and in the discretion of the proxy holder, as to any other matter which may properly come before the Annual Meeting.
+If no instructions are indicated, such proxies will be voted (i) FOR the election of all of the nominees for director; (ii) FOR the amendment to the Certificate of Incorporation, and in the discretion of the proxy holder, as to any other matter which may properly come before the Annual Meeting.
 A stockholder of the Company who has given a proxy may revoke it at any time prior to its exercise at the Annual Meeting by (i) giving written notice of revocation to the Corporate Secretary of the Company, (ii) properly submitting to the Company a duly-executed proxy bearing a later date, or (iii) attending the Annual Meeting and voting in person.
 All written notices of revocation and other communications with respect to revocation of proxies should be addressed as follows: Glacier Bancorp, Inc., 49 Commons Loop, Kalispell, Montana 59901, Attention: Corporate Secretary.
 The shares represented by properly executed, unrevoked proxies will be voted in accordance with the specifications in the Proxy.